mnelson4/printmyblog/readme.txt

 == Changelog ==

 = 2.7.0 June 26, 2020 =
-* Add print buttons to pages
+* Add option to show print buttons on pages
 * Use postmeta "pmb_buttons" with value "show" to always show print buttons on a post/page, "hide" to always hide

 = 2.6.3 June 11, 2020 =